jevgenik/manuals/source/files/useful.rst

 * `Thingiverse <https://www.thingiverse.com/>`_ is a popular online platform for sharing digital designs for 3D printing

 * `Kaggle <https://www.kaggle.com/>`_ is a data science competition platform and online community of data scientists and machine learning practitioners

+* `Hugging Face <https://huggingface.co/>`_ is a platform for sharing and deploying natural language processing models and datasets